-- Your child has been diagnosed with Autism Spectrum Disorders by a pediatrician, neurologist or geneticist.
+- Your child has been diagnosed with Autism Spectrum Disorders or Tourette syndrome by a pediatrician, neurologist or geneticist.

 - Your child is at least two years old.

 - Family members (parents, child and, if possible, siblings) will give a skin sample.

 - Optionally, blood samples may also be given.

 - You will receive a small monetary token for each sample given.
 (Free parking is also provided.)

 Science:We are taking advantage of a recently discovered technique that, for the first time, allows us to generate and study human brain cells.
 This is based on the breakthrough finding that skin cells can be transformed, in a culture dish, into any kind of human cell.
 This technique has been referred to as “stem cells from skin cells”, or “induced pluripotent cells (iPSCs)”.
 Our research focuses on studying induced pluripotent cells that come from the skin of people with developmental disorders and also from their unaffected relatives.
 We are particularly interested in the ability of these cells to turn into mature neurons and glia and how we could model their roles in brain functions.

 Participants in our study will be: male gender, minimum two years old, have a diagnosis of Autism Spectrum Disorders or Tourette Syndrome (by a pediatrician, neurologist or geneticist).

 Some individuals may be ineligible to participate due to genetic conditions associated with ASD and general medical conditions that would make obtaining a skin sample difficult (for example: disorders leading to increased bleeding, significant allergy to local anesthetics).